ahl2e/Buildable/README.md

 # Buildable

-A webapp built with Ruby on Rails that creates a DIY community by allowing users to share projects and the steps involved in building them.
+Inspired by Instructables, Buildable is a fuul stack web applicaition that allows makers to share their personal DIY projects and the steps they took to complete them.
+Other users can then browse the growing catalogue of projects and learn from the community of makkers.

 Link to live app: (https://buildable.herokuapp.com)